 INSPIRE.
 DESIGN.
 REPEAT.

-Our story begins with a line in our old office – a line on the hardwood laminate flooring that marks the first page of VOSH that was first written in 2008.
-There are other characteristic markers in this office that make up the timeline of our evolution and growth as a firm, which always makes for a great narrative whenever new clients or consultants meet our team for the first time.
+Our story begins with a line in our old office — a line on the hardwood laminate flooring that marked the first page of VOSH that was first written in 2008.
+There are other characteristic markers in that office that made up the timeline of our evolution and growth as a firm, which always made for a great narrative whenever new clients or consultants met our team for the first time.
 From ISIS Design and Architecture Inc. to Voshell Architecture and Design, Inc., our story is one that is bookmarked with creativity, determination and perseverance.
 We have since moved to our new home, but the first fourteen chapters of our story have been memorable ones and are tightly bound to the spine of VOSH’s hardcover book.

 As an architectural practice, we naturally gather everything we need to write a compelling and accurate story through design.
 We take in the dreams, thoughts, and feelings of the people involved, which are the front and back covers of our clients’ “book”, and we study the relationships, needs and context of exterior and interior spaces, which we view as the individual pages of their story.
 Once bound, this “book” is handed over to our client and the completed project — the physical building — becomes the vehicle for communicating this story in ways that stand the test of time.